Menu

 • Accept special assignments designated by the President.

-• Remain current on the activities of ISEA (and the Illinois Solar Education Association) by following its publications (includes electronic, print and virtual), issues, and interests.
+• Remain current on the activities of ISEA (and the Illinois Solar Education Association) by following its publications (includes electronic and print), issues, and interests.

 • Remain current on issues affecting the nonprofit sector and like trade organizations as it relates to the mission of the Association, its members, and community at large.